-The travelling beams or rods carry rubbers, 3, 3, 3, about

-12 by 5 inches on the face, and covered with leather; they are suspended by a joint to the loaded levers, 4, 4', which press them on the glass.
-To raise them up and retain them, the piece 5 is laid down in the position 5', which holds up the lever as at 4', as the joint which unites 4 and 5 is situated in the mortise through the long travelling beam 2, at the part represented by the dot in the figure to the left; so that when the rubber is at work the weight 5 cannot be misplaced, and when 5 is laid down as at 5', no shaking will allow the rubber to descend accidentally.
+The travelling beams or rods carry rubbers, 3, 3, 3, 3, about as at 4', as the joint which unites 4 and 5 is situated in the mortise through the long travelling beam 2, at the part represented by the dot in the figure to the left; so that when the rubber is at work the weight 5 cannot be misplaced, and when 5 is laid down as at 5', no shaking will allow the rubber to descend accidentally.
 The rubbers all assume an inclined position, from the several tables carrying the glass having a very slow transverse motion, simultaneously throughout the entire line of machines, which is effected somewhat after the manner of the annexed figure, 1108.